Gruber

 "name": "Container",

-"content": "Container holds a set of dependencies that are lazily generated from their factories\nand provides a system to override those dependencies for testing\n\n```js\nconst container = new Container({\n message: () => 'hello there',\n store: useStore\n})\n\n// Retrieve a dependency\nconsole.log(container.get('message')) // outputs \"hello there\"\n\n// Override dependencies\ncontainer.override({\n store: new MemoryStore()\n})\n\n// get the overridden store\nlet store = container.get('store') // MemoryStore\n\n// attempt to get the message\ncontainer.get('message') // throws Error('unmet dependency')\n\n// restore the container back to the original dependencies\ncontainer.reset()\n```",
+"content": "Container holds a set of dependencies that are lazily computed\nand provides a system to override those dependencies during testing\n\n```js\nconst container = new Container({\n message: () => 'hello there',\n store: useStore\n})\n\n// Retrieve a dependency\nconsole.log(container.get('message')) // outputs \"hello there\"\n\n// Override dependencies\ncontainer.override({\n store: new MemoryStore()\n})\n\n// get the overridden store\nlet store = container.get('store') // MemoryStore\n\n// attempt to get the message\ncontainer.get('message') // throws Error('unmet dependency')\n\n// restore the container back to the original dependencies\ncontainer.reset()\n```",

 "tags": {